IDR Medical Switzerland

 With the impact of COVID on patient experience, it is important to carry out assessments of patient flow to truly understand how healthcare delivery has changed in a post-pandemic era.
 This can help stakeholders in the sales and marketing of medical devices identify friction points of referral pathways and different stages of care a patient may or may not receive.
 For a deeper dive into how these changes are shaping the future of patient care, read our latest blog: The Changing Landscape of Patient Care.

 Patient journey mapping is a powerful tool for understanding the patient’s wants and needs.
+Some of the benefits of patient journey analytics include:

 Researching the patient journey can uncover opportunities for new product or service development.
 It may lead to the creation of innovative solutions that address unmet needs or improve existing healthcare practices.